afritz1/OpenTESArena/README.md

 #### Music (optional)
 1. Download [eawpats](https://github.com/afritz1/OpenTESArena/releases/download/opentesarena-0.1.0/eawpats.zip)
 1. Extract the `.zip`
-1. Move the extracted `eawpats` folder inside the OpenTESArena `data` folder
+1. Copy the extracted `eawpats` folder inside the OpenTESArena `data` folder
    - If you'd like a different sound patches library like OPL3, edit the value of `MidiConfig` in `options/options-default.txt` so it points to the MIDI `.cfg` file for that library

 #### Run `otesa.exe`